-The Athabasca Sand Dunes is Canada's largest active sand surface and one of the world's most northerly major sand dunes.
+The Athabasca sand dunes make up Canada's largest active sand surface and are one of the world's most northerly major sand dunes.
 Stretching 100 km along the shores of Lake Athabasca on the Alberta-Saskatchewan border, it contains no communities, services, roads or facilities.
 The dunes reach 30 metres high and 1500 metres long and are part of a fragile ecosystem.
-Access is by floatplane only, with camping allowed in designated areas.
+Access is only by boat or floatplane, with camping allowed in designated areas.

 Central Canada: Ontario & Quebec

 What you do: Lean off a really high building (safely).

 EdgeWalk is CN Tower's most thrilling attraction and the first of its kind in North America.
 It is the world's highest, full circle, hands-free walk on a 1.5-metre wide ledge around the tower's top pod, a whopping 356 metres (116 storeys) above the cement below.
 Oh, and they strap you to the building, so you'll be fiiiiiine.

 Eat croissants in Quebec City